PouceHeure/blog/content/projects/project_dwa-optimisation.md

 Where $\eta$ is the learning rate.

-This approach removes the need for discrete sampling and allows finer convergence toward optimal commands.
+This approach removes the need for discrete sampling and enables fine convergence toward optimal commands.

 ## Integration with Visual Servoing

-In SCANeR tests, we integrated this optimizer with a **visual servoing controller**, which provides a dynamic centerline (from camera input).
+In SCANeR tests, this optimizer was integrated with a **visual servoing controller** providing a dynamic centerline from camera input.
 The goal term $\mathcal{C}_{goal}$ uses the visual reference as its target, aligning the vehicle with image-based lanes.

-This fusion allows:
+This integration allows:
 - DWA to remain reactive
-- Visual Servoing to inject high-level guidance
+- Visual Servoing to supply high-level guidance
-- Optimization to converge more smoothly
+- Optimization to converge smoothly

 {{< figure src="/images/dwa-optimization/scenario_example.png" caption="Gradient-based DWA combined with visual control.
 Target extracted from camera image." width="600">}}